Academic Information and Policies

 • Illegal gambling or wagering.

-• Hazing, defined as an act that endangers the mental or physical health or safety of a student or group of students, or which destroys public or private property, for the purposes of initiation, shaming, admission to, affiliation with, or as a condition of continued membership with a group or organization.
+• Hazing is defined as an act that endangers the mental or physical health or safety of a student or group of students or which destroys public or private property for the purposes of initiation, shaming, admission to, affiliation with or as a condition of continued membership with a group or organization.
 The express or implied consent of the victim will not be a defense.
-Apathy and acquiescence in the presence of hazing are not neutral acts; they are violations of this rule.
+Apathy and acquiescence in the presence of hazing are not neutral acts; they violate this rule.

-• Smoking, vaping, chewing or any tobacco/nicotine use on the University/campus premises, functions or in university vehicles.
+• Smoking, vaping, chewing or any tobacco/nicotine/illegal substance use on the University/campus premises, functions or in university vehicles.

 • Littering on the University facilities and premises.